Stratovarius: Departures of Tuomo Lassila and Antti Ikonen, Episode, Visions and Destiny (1996–1999)

-In 1997 the band released their sixth studio album titled Visions.
-This album was released to a very positive reception and featured notable songs "The Kiss of Judas", "Black Diamond" and the title track "Visions (Southern Cross)", a 10-minute epic that was their longest song at the time.
-"Black Diamond" has since become one of their most recognized songs, and has been included in almost all live setlists since its release.
-In the same year, the band recorded the album Destiny, which reached No. 1 on the Finnish charts.
-Destiny contained "S.O.S." and "Rebel", as well as the 10-minute title track "Destiny".
+In 1997, the band released their sixth studio album, titled Visions.
+This album was released to a very positive reception and featured notable songs "The Kiss of Judas", "Black Diamond" and the title track "Visions (Southern Cross)", a 10-minute epic and their longest song at the time.
+"Black Diamond" has become one of their most recognized songs, and has been included in almost all live setlists since its release.
+It is often considered their breakthrough album, and one of the most influential in the power metal scene.
+Achieving impressive sales album reaching number 4 on the Finnish albums chart.
+The band then embarked on a new tour in support of the album, including stops in Japan, Europe, and South America.
+In March of the same year, Stratovarius' first live album, Visions of Europe, was also released.
+It was a double CD version lasting one hundred minutes in total, recorded during performances in Milan and Athens, and became a great critical and sales success for the band.
+Visions eventually sold 20,000 copies in Finland, earning the band their first gold record, which they celebrated with a huge party at the Tavastia Club in Helsinki on June 10, 1998.

+The band released the album Destiny in 1998. which became their first to reach No. 1 on the Finnish charts.
+Destiny contained "S.O.S." (which reached number 2 of the Finnish Singles chart) and "Rebel", as well as the 10-minute title track "Destiny".
+The album quickly sold 20,000 copies in Finland and was certified gold.